The Postman Always Rings Twice (1946 film): Production

 In early February 1934, before Cain's novel was published, RKO executive Merian C. Cooper submitted a synopsis of his story to the Production Code Administration (PCA), which reviewed movie scripts using the Motion Picture Production Code (commonly known as the Hays Code).
 Upon reviewing the synopsis, with its themes of adultery and murder, the PCA persuaded RKO to abandon its plans to film Cain's story, calling it "definitely unsuitable for motion picture production."

 After Cain's novel was released, Columbia Pictures and Warner Bros. expressed interest in the property, but Warner Bros. quickly rejected the story out of concerns that a film version would run afoul of censors.
 Metro-Goldwyn-Mayer purchased the rights to make a movie adaptation a full twelve years prior to the film's release.
+They paid Knopf $25,000.
+Cain received half that amount, and it is the only money he ever received from the movie and its successful remake.

-They didn't go forward with the project earlier as the Hays Code began to be rigorously enforced very shortly after they had acquired the rights.
+MGM did not go forward with the project earlier as the Hays Code began to be rigorously enforced very shortly after they had acquired the rights.
 The studio finally decided to proceed in 1944, upon observing the success of Paramount's film adaptation of Cain's novella Double Indemnity, which violated many of the same moral taboos.

 Lana Turner's character, Cora Smith, wore all white in every scene, except for three in which she wore all black: with the knife in the kitchen contemplating suicide, at the train station returning from her mother's death, and when she was calling the taxicab so she could leave Frank.

 In 1936, Cain adapted his novel as a play, which had 72 performances at the Lyceum Theatre, in New York, from February to April 1936.
 The cast included Richard Barthelmess as Frank, Mary Philips as Cora, Joseph Greenwald as Nick and Dudley Clements as Sackett, with minor roles played by Joseph Cotten and Charles Halton.

 Casting

 Lana Turner was cast as Cora Smith.
 Turner said this was a favorite role of hers.
 Cain felt that she was the perfect choice for Cora and was so impressed with her performance that he presented her with a leather-bound copy of the novel inscribed "For my dear Lana, thank you for giving a performance that was even finer than I expected."
+Bette Davis remarked "It's highway robbery that Miss Turner didn't get an Oscar nomination."

 Joel McCrea was offered the role of Frank Chambers, but he turned it down.
 Gregory Peck was also considered for the role.
-John Garfield was borrowed from Warner Bros., and the veteran character actor Cecil Kellaway was borrowed from Paramount Studios and was cast as Nick, Cora's husband.
-When Turner found out that Garfield was cast as the male lead, she responded, "Couldn't they at least hire someone attractive?"
+John Garfield was borrowed from Warner Bros., and the veteran character actor Cecil Kellaway was borrowed from Paramount Pictures and was cast as Nick, Cora's husband.